alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 const myClassInstance = myClassFactory.newMyClass(); // and not here
 ```

 So now all we've done is "push the problem up one level further" you might say.
-Well...
-Now, myClassFactory can be a global, and its well defined ahead of time that MyClassFactory needs a logger.
-Its there in the code, obvious.
+Well, now myClassFactory can be a global, and it's well defined ahead of time that MyClassFactory needs a logger.
+It's there in the code, obvious.
 What if you wanna change the logger for production?
 Just pass in a new logger instance.
 What if you wanna change how the logger behaves in unit tests?
 Just pass in a mocked instance.

 This is the true power of DI.
 Ultimate configuration of your entire application in one place.

 # Now everything is injected, and we have factories everywhere, what does my app look like?

-Well, continuing with the above example we now have a global `myClassFactory` that we wanna use every time we wanna instanciate a new MyClass.
+Well, continuing with the above example we now have a global `myClassFactory` that we wanna use every time we wanna instanciate a new `MyClass`.

 So we basically have some global state.
 We could do: